ebruno94/grocery-list/README.md

 ## Support and Contact Details

-_Please contact eric.swotinsky@gmail.com and ernest.bruno94@yahoo.com with any questions or comments._
+_Please contact ernest.bruno94@yahoo.com with any questions or comments._

 ## Technologies Used